 What information must be provided?

-In addition to providing the ticket numbers for the requests where the problem arose, any other information that may be needed to understand and resolve the complaint should be provided.
+In addition to providing the ticket numbers for the requests where the problem arose, the customer should provide any other information that may be needed to understand and resolve the complaint.

 What is the expected time line?

-Receipt of the complaint will be acknowledged within one business day and a substantive response will be sent within two business days.
+Receipt of a complaint will be acknowledged within one business day and a substantive response will be sent within two business days.
 Efforts will be made to resolve complaints as soon as possible.

 Is there another resolution process?